Slord6/plot-order-generator/README.md

-        -c,--count  <number>    Number of shuffled sequences to generate (default: 1) -p,--plotPoint  <string>    Add a single plot point (multiple allowed) -f,--file   <file path>  Add all the plot points from the file (new line separated, multiple allowed)
+        -c,--count  <number>    Number of shuffled sequences to generate (default: 1) -p,--plotPoint  <string>    Add a single plot point (multiple allowed) -f,--file   <file path>  Add all the plot points from the file (new line separated, multiple allowed) -m,--maxPlotCount   <number>    Number of plot points to generate (capped at # inputs, default: # inputs)

         Pass no args to get the above help message
 ```